Rhedir gan School of Medical Sciences

 - Key roles of the immune system in cancer development and current Cancer Immunotherapies

-Lectures and tutorials will present summaries of core chapters of the module reference text book and directed reading to key cutting edge review papers.
-The module will conclude with a discussion of the development and use of 'immunotherapies' for cutting-edge clinical treatments.
+Lectures and tutorials will present summaries of core chapters of the module reference textbook and directed outside reading to key cutting edge peer-reviewed literature.
+The module lectures will conclude with a discussion of the development and use of 'immunotherapies' for cutting-edge clinical treatments.